herrozerro/The-Disk-Setting/README.md

 # The Disk: a Cypher System Setting

-A setting for Cypher System reminiscent of media like tron or reboot.
+A setting for Cypher System reminiscent of media like TRON or Reboot.

 ## Objectives